boxingbeetle/softfab/src/softfab/docs/reference/api/contents.md

 jobId: (mandatory)
 :   The job ID of the job that contains the task to suspend.
 You can use the SF_JOB_ID variable for this.

-taskId: (mandatory)
+taskName: (mandatory)
 :   The task ID of the task to suspend.
 You can use the SF_TASK_ID variable for this.

 alert: (mandatory)
-:   Alert type.
+:   Alert type or empty string.
 Currently, the only supported type is `attention`.
+An empty string clears the alert status.

-In order to signal the end of the HIP the same API call should be made again with empty value for `alert`.
+To signal the end of the HIP the same API call should be made again with empty value for `alert`.

 More information on the HIP can be found in the document about [semi-automatic testing](../../concepts/semiauto/#hip).